 What can we find in commentaries and treatments of this text, especially ones that deal with the Greek word itself?

-To launch our investigation, Nehemiah Coxe’s sermon on Elders and Deacons (1681) also points to the Greek of Acts 14:23 to argue that it means to appoint through suffrage.
+Nehemiah Coxe, a few years earlier, argued in a sermon on Elders and Deacons (1681) that the Greek of Acts 14:23 means to appoint through suffrage.
 He appealed to Erasmus and Beza to explain the Greek word, “χειροτονήσαντες.”
 Here is the marginal note from his published sermon:

-Theodore Beza, in “Annotationes majores in Novum…Testamentum”, translates this word in Acts 14:23 as “they appointed by suffrage” and argues “It is based on the Greek word for this practice, where decisions are made by raising of hands.”
+Following the note to Theodore Beza, we find in his “Annotationes majores in Novum…Testamentum” that he translates this word in Acts 14:23 as “they appointed by suffrage” and argues “It is based on the Greek word for this practice, where decisions are made by raising of hands.”

 Beza’s work had been noticed and used by Baptistic Congregationalists (i.e., early Particular Baptists) at least as far back as the 1650s.
 In 1656, the Abingdon Association wrote to the church in Petty France about the issue of how elders were to be appointed.
 Edward Harrison and Samuel Tull, the pastors of the Petty France church, responded and appealed to Beza on Acts 14:23.